alex-trapp/scAge/README.md

 Native support for a variety of input formats will be added shortly.
 For now, I recommend processing single-cell methylation data with [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) or converting existing methylation data to a Bismark format (shown above). <br> <br>

-Most of the publicly available data that we used for our study was in the .cov format, including data from [Hernando-Herraez et al](https://www.nature.com/articles/s41467-019-12293-4), [Angermueller et al.](https://www.nature.com/articles/nmeth.3728) and [Smallwood et al.](https://www.nature.com/articles/nmeth.3035).
+Most of the publicly available data used in our study were in the .cov format, including data from [Hernando-Herraez et al](https://www.nature.com/articles/s41467-019-12293-4), [Angermueller et al.](https://www.nature.com/articles/nmeth.3728) and [Smallwood et al.](https://www.nature.com/articles/nmeth.3035).
 The sequencing data from the [Gravina et al.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3) study was also processed via the Bismark pipeline.
 Processed methylation data from the [Argelaguet et al.](https://www.nature.com/articles/s41586-019-1825-8) contained the same information as .cov files, but the columns were labeled and in a different order.
-These files were handled separately to produce the required format for scAge, described below <br><br>
+These files were handled separately to produce the required format for scAge. <br><br>

-Ultimately, scAge requires a .tsv file or pandas datraframe with two columns, shown below. <br><br>
+Ultimately, scAge requires a .tsv file or pandas datraframe formatted with two columns, shown below. <br><br>
 `ChrPos` should be in the form chr_position (i.e. chr1_3037802), while `MetLev` should be binary (0 or 1).

 ChrPos | MetLev